borh-lab/lexi-align/README.md

 - Provides clear error messages for invalid alignments
 - Supports partial alignments with retries

+**Adapter-specific behavior:**
+- **Outlines/SGLang/LlamaCpp**: Enforce schema server-side for guaranteed valid JSON
+- **LiteLLM**: By default embeds schema in prompt for guidance; pass `use_dynamic_schema=True` to request validation
+- All adapters: Include schema in system prompt by default for explicit model guidance

 ### Logging

 The library uses Python's standard `logging` module.
 To see detailed logs, including debug messages, configure the logger for the `lexi_align` namespace: